TimothyLai1121/Tien-Portfolio/README.md

 - Step 4.
 I make sure to command $\color{#00FF00}{git~status}$ and add whatever terminal asking me to do so
 - Step 5.
 After adding my commitment comment, type $\color{#00FF00}{git~push}$ to check my work on repo.

+## Final Thoughts

+Now I have completed my README.md file introduction.
+I have learned that you README.md does have a coding language and I accidentally discovered it while learning HTML and CSS first challenge assignment.
+Thanks